Christ is born! Let us rejoice!

 When you peer into the manger this Christmas, realize that before you is a glimpse of the tremendous love that God has for you and me, as evidenced through the Incarnation of His only-begotten Son.

-On behalf of the priests, deacons and staff that serve our parish, we wish you and your families a happy, holy Christmas and a blessed New Year!
+On behalf of the sisters and entire staff that serve our parish, we wish you and your families a happy, holy Christmas and a blessed New Year!
 May the love of God which took human form in the person of Jesus be honored and revered in every human person that we meet.

-I thank God that you have made Holy Angels Parish your spiritual home!
+I thank God that you have made St. Thomas More Parish your spiritual home!
+Merry Christmas!

 Fr.
 Ed Namiotka